pdufter/densray/README.md

 ### Introduction

-This repository compares different methods of obtaining interpretabel dimension in word embedding spaces.
+This repository compares different methods of obtaining interpretable dimension in word embedding spaces.

 More specifically it compares:
 * [Densifier](https://arxiv.org/pdf/1602.07572.pdf)